kelicto/InputDialog/README.md

 # InputDialog
-The project tells you how to create a input message dialog.
+The project tells you how to create an input message dialog.